Create a professional CV now!

 Example 3

 Gaining work experience is a gradual process, and it takes time to find the ideal role in your chosen field.
-But, limited work experience doesn’t always put you in a weak position.
-Employers realize that recent graduates may not have extensive working backgrounds, so they focus on transferable skills, personal qualities, and your potential for growth and success.
+But limited work experience doesn’t always put you in a weak position.
+Employers realise that recent graduates may not have extensive working backgrounds, so they focus on transferable skills, personal qualities, and your potential for growth and success.

 As a recent graduate, you likely have an impressive educational title or certification to show off in your first CV template.
 And that’s of great importance because employers use the education section to assess your suitability for a job.